acoppes/acoppes/site/_drafts/test-draft.markdown

 There is a common case where you need to run some logic after other

 Another thing to recap is, when a System iterates over entities with ComponentA and ComponentB, it doesn't care about other components

+### Story: Having multiple Components of the same type in Iron Marines Invasion

+Most of the ECS solutions don't allow having mutliple Components of the same type but sometimes seems like a requirement.

+When I was developing our ECS for Iron Marines Invasion, I wasn't sure if I hade to support this feature or not.
+There were some special cases like the `AbilityComponent` which stored data about one ability but our units should be able to have multiple abilities.

+Initially we supported having list of components of the same type, however, there was another solution.
+Change the component to be `AbilitiesComponent` and store a list of Ability (a new struct with the ability data), similar to storing a list of any data (a Vector2 for example).
+This is a better solution in my opinion since it has best of both worlds, there is no special case of having multiple components, components can be used as filters for queries and we still can have mutliple datas of one type.

 # Tips to decide